ttandozia/SALES_ANALYSIS_PY_SQL_BI/README.md

 **Hello!**

-A project built for Namaste Technologies, Canada.
-It aims for the Data Analyst position I was running for at the time.
+A project built for Namaste Technologies, Toronto, ON, Canada.

 Here you'll find an end to end analysis about the first quarter namaste's sales.
 Some highlights: